“Star Wars: The Last Jedi” Looks Just Fine But Let’s Talk About Porgs

 — Marc (@MarcSnetiker) October 10, 2017

 Maybe the greatest thing about porgs, though, is that the one in the forthcoming Jedi Hope Clone is paired up with Chewbacca.
-Star Wars has had great success coming up with iconic twosomes before (R2-D2 and C-3PO, Leia and Jabba), but I mean, come on.
+Star Wars has had great success with iconic twosomes before (R2-D2 and C-3PO, Leia and Jabba), but I mean, come on.
 These two rascals together?
 Game, set, match.

-In conclusion, porgs have taught me about what it means to be a human (the chance to adore a porg) and nothing will ever be the same.
+In conclusion, porgs have taught me about what it means to be human (a chance to love porgs) and nothing will ever be the same.
 Oh yeah, and here’s the trailer for the new Star Wars.